akkoro/assemblylift/README.md

 # Getting Started

-Please see the [official documentation](https://docs.assemblylift.akkoro.io) for help with installing & learning to use AssemblyLift, and/or for more information ab out the project.
+Please see the [official documentation](https://docs.assemblylift.akkoro.io) for help with installing & learning to use AssemblyLift, and/or for more information about the project.

 There is an **examples** repository [here](https://github.com/akkoro/assemblylift-examples).